Ray Knode

 Robert Troxell "Ray" Knode (January 28, 1901 – April 13, 1982) was an American Major League Baseball baseball and college football player.
 He played for four seasons as a first baseman with the Cleveland Indians from 1923 to 1926.

 Knode attended the University of Maryland, where he played on the football team as a quarterback from 1916 to 1919.
 He later attended the University of Michigan, where he also played quarterback from 1921 to 1922.

 His older brother, Kenneth T. Knode followed a similar career path.
 He played professional baseball with the St. Louis Cardinals and as a quarterback at both Maryland and Michigan.

+He later became the athletic director of Battle Creek Public Schools in Calhoun County, Michigan where he coached baseball, basketball, and football in addition to being head of the athletic program.